Freud69/Printer-to-lua/README.md

 This also specifically concerns `printer.lua` default functions used by IceSL for each firmware (in each corresponding really well named dicts), with some of them being composed of many sub-entries.
 Those functions normally have their own dictionaries while others are in the  firmware_function_dict_.

-Here is an example of a footer snipper for the Klipper firmware:
+Here is an example of a footer snippet for the Klipper firmware:
 ```python
 klipper_footer_dict = {
   'start_footer':"""